This page was last updated May 13, 2021.

 - Employing more than 500 employees as of February 29, 2020.

 If my museum is associated with a state or local government, am I eligible?
 In general yes, as long as you meet other eligibility requirements.
+However, be aware that no more than five eligible entities owned by the same state or local government may simultaneously apply for or receive SVOGs.
+In addition, government-affiliated entities will generally not have their applications considered until the third priority group.

 If my museum is a hybrid nonprofit/government al entity, am I eligible?
 In general yes, as long as you meet other eligibility requirements.
 SBA encourages such institutions to apply under the nonprofit’s name and provide documentation of the public/private partnership in its application.

 If my museum is associated with a college or university, am I eligible?
 In general yes, as long as you meet other eligibility requirements.
+Entities associated with private universities should calculate the percent of revenue from Federal sources as follows (those associated with public universities will not need to do so):

 - If your museum does not have a separate legal existence from its parent institution or if it is majority owned or controlled by the university, you will have to use the gross revenue of the parent university to calculate whether more than 10% of the gross revenue comes from Federal source (excluding any disaster assistance).